link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 <br><br>
 However, this attitude gradually changed over time due to a rise in Orientalist scholarship (the study of Asian and Middle Eastern regions) in Europe.
 Islamic and European scholars began to share their knowledge on various disciplines, ranging from science and mathematics to Quranic knowledge and Arabic language.
 As a result, European translations of the Quran improved in their accuracy.
 However, a truly accurate translation of the Quran is not possible without years of Islamic scholarship and deep understanding of Islam, otherwise translations are prone to errors, alterations and misunderstandings regarding context.
 <br><br>
-The next few exhibits are some European translations of the Quran written during the medieval and renaissance period to present day.
+The following examples are some European translations of the Quran written during the medieval and renaissance period to present day.

 ## L'alcorano di Macometto, nel qual si contiene la dottrina, la vita, i costumi, et le leggi sue.
 Tradotto nuovamente dall'arabo in lingua italiana [1547, Italian translation] The Alcoran of Macometto : which contains his doctrine, life, customs and laws